JulieHohenberg/DeepLearningFinal2025/README.md

 ### Deep Learning (CSCI3370) Group Project — Boston College
 **Professor:** [Dr. Yuan Yuan](https://yyuanad.github.io/)

-> **Project Status: In Progress**
-> This repository is actively being developed and updated.

 This repository contains our group project for *Deep Learning*, taught by Professor Yuan.
 Our goal is to build a robust classifier that distinguishes AI-generated artwork from human-created artwork using a multimodal feature-extraction pipeline combining [**OpenAI CLIP**](https://arxiv.org/abs/2103.00020) and the **Stable Diffusion Turbo VAE**.
 We also apply class-specific [img2img](https://github.com/GaParmar/img2img-turbo) augmentations to strengthen stylistic robustness and improve generalization.
+In addition to benchmark classification performance, the project emphasizes interpretability.
+We provide visual explanations using Grad-CAM and occlusion-based saliency, and generate natural-language explanations grounded in latent feature activations using large language models.

 Our work was partially inspired by [Castellano et al.’s](https://arxiv.org/abs/2103.00020) exploration of AI-generated art classification and their emphasis on improving model explainability using Grad-CAM and multimodal LLMs.
 Their study highlights the difficulty in distinguishing synthetic from human-made artwork and the importance of visual cues.
 We build on this motivation and focus on developing a more robust feature-extraction pipeline that leverages additional preprocessing from CLIP and Stable Diffusion VAE representations.